Last Updated on January 7, 2023 by Ellen

 Are you looking for a trustworthy tax preparer?
-With the tax season underway, Better Business Bureau is encouraging taxpayers to take their time finding and selecting a tax preparer they can trust to avoid mistakes that could result in additional fees or even tax identity theft.
+With the tax season underway, it’s time to select a tax preparer you can trust.
+This will help you avoid mistakes that could result in additional fees or even tax identity theft.

 9 Tips for Hiring a Trustworthy Tax Preparer